fiso64/slsk-batchdl/README.md

   --username <username>        Soulseek username --password <password>        Soulseek password

-  --spotify <url>              Download a spotify playlist --spotify-id <id>            Your spotify client id (use if the default fails or if playlist private) --spotify-secret <sec>       Your spotify client secret (use if the default fails or if playlist private)
+  --spotify <url>              Download a spotify playlist. "likes" to download all your liked music.
+  --spotify-id <id>            Your spotify client id (use if the default fails or if playlist private) --spotify-secret <sec>       Your spotify client secret (use if the default fails or if playlist private)

+  --youtube <url>              Download YouTube playlist

   --csv <path>                 Use a csv file containing track info to download --artist-col <column>        Specify if the csv file contains an artist name column --track-col <column>         Specify if if the csv file contains an track name column --album-col <unit>           CSV album column name.
-Optional, may improve searching --full-title-col <column>    Specify only if there are no separate artist and track name columns in the csv --uploader-col <column>      Specify when using full title col if there is also an uploader column in the csv (fallback in case artist name cannot be extracted from title)
+Optional, may improve searching, slower --full-title-col <column>    Specify only if there are no separate artist and track name columns in the csv --uploader-col <column>      Specify when using full title col if there is also an uploader column in the csv (fallback in case artist name cannot be extracted from title)
   --length-col <column>        CSV duration column name.
 Recommended, will improve accuracy